srinathr1998/Python_programs/README.md

 # Python_programs
-A bunch of small python codes
+A bunch of small python snippets